Drup/module-experiments/incr/remarks_leo.md

   aliases with their strenghthening.
 The first one takes a module type path and gives you an equivalent module type, the second takes a module type path and gives you a weaker module type.
+  # Indeed, but I don't think we need two operations: we just need to try to handle the case where the right hand side is a module alias first, and then resolve if necessary.

 - Why the weird triangles instead of the turnstile on the judgements?
   Just curious.
+  # Avoid overlaping with the core type language, which usually use turnstyle.
+You  could argue that "it's clear from the context" ... but I like my math not to be written in python. :)

 - The rule for subtyping between signatures is missing a substitution it needs to be use something like D′ᵢ[Dπ(1), ..., Dπ(n) / D′₁, ..., D′ₙ]